mlvrkhn/mlvrkhn/README.md

 ## **Hey hey!** 👋

 My name is Martin, software developer with a background in Law.
-I am self taught and I work mostly with JavaScript and React.js.
+I am self taught and I work mostly on the Front End with JavaScript and React.js.

 ## About me
 - 👨‍💻 Speaking 🏴󠁧󠁢󠁥󠁮󠁧󠁿  🇳🇴  🇵🇱 learning 🇪🇸